Booster engine

 Tender boosters are equipped with side-rods connecting axles on the lead truck.
-Such small side-rods restrict speed and are therefore confined to switching locomotives, often used in transfer services between yards.
-Tender boosters were far more rare than engine boosters.
+Such small side-rods restrict speed and are therefore confined mostly to switching locomotives, often used in transfer services between yards.
+Tender boosters were far less common than engine boosters; the inherent weight of the tenders would decrease as coal and water were consumed during operation, effectively lowering the adhesion of the booster-powered truck.

-Reasons for booster use
+Advantages/disadvantages

+Advantages

-The booster is intended to make up for fundamental flaws in the design of the standard steam locomotive.
-First, most steam locomotives do not provide power to all wheels.
+The booster was intended to make up for fundamental flaws in the design of the standard steam locomotive.
+Most steam locomotives do not provide power to all wheels.
 The amount of force that can be applied to the rail depends on the weight on the driven wheels and the factor of adhesion of the wheels against the track.
-Unpowered wheels are generally needed to provide stability at speed, but at low speed they are not required, so they effectively 'waste' weight which could be used for traction.
+Unpowered wheels are generally needed to provide stability at speed, but at low speed offer no advantages and just add weight.
+The application of a booster engine to a previously unpowered axle meant that overall starting tractive effort was increased without penalty to the adhesion levels of the main engine.

-Second, the "gearing" of a steam locomotive is constant, because the pistons are linked directly to the wheels via rods and cranks.
-Therefore, a compromise must be struck between ability to haul at low speed and the ability to run fast without inducing excessive piston speeds (which would cause failure), or the exhaustion of steam.
-That compromise means that, at low speeds, a steam locomotive is not able to use all the power the boiler is capable of producing; it simply cannot use steam that quickly, so there is a big difference between the amount of steam the boiler can produce and the amount that can be used.
-The booster engine enables that wasted potential to be put to use.
+As the "gearing" of a steam locomotive is fixed (because its pistons are linked directly to the wheels via rods and cranks), a compromise must be struck between ability to exert high tractive effort at low speed and the ability to run fast (without either inducing excessive piston speeds or the exhaustion of steam).
+At low speeds a steam locomotive is not able to use all the power the boiler is capable of producing; a booster engine puts that wasted potential to use.

+The increased starting tractive effort provided by the booster meant that, in some instances, railroads were able to reduce the number of, or eliminate the use of additional helper locomotives on heavier trains.
+This resulted in lower operating and maintenance costs, higher locomotive availability and productivity (ton-miles), and ultimately, greater profitability.

 Disadvantages

-Boosters are costly to maintain, with their flexible steam and exhaust pipes, idler gear, etc. Improper operation could also result in undesirable drops in boiler pressure and/or damage to the booster.
+Boosters were costly to maintain, with their flexible steam and exhaust pipes, idler gear, etc. Improper operation could also result in undesirable drops in boiler pressure and/or damage to the booster.
+The booster and its associated components also added several tons of weight to the locomotive which would be considered "dead weight" at speeds above which it could be used.
+Additionally, if the booster suffered a failure where the idler gear could not be disengaged, the entire locomotive would be speed restricted to 20 mph or less until it could be taken out of service to facilitate repairs, decreasing locomotive availability.

+Performance

+Tractive effort

+A rough calculation of booster tractive effort could be made with the following formula: